kanety/stimulus-multi-select/README.md

 # stimulus-multi-select

-A lite stimulus controller for multiple select.
+A stimulus controller for simple multiple select.

 ## Dependencies